-4. Full legal name:
+4. Full lega l name :

-First name

-Middle name(s)

-Last name
+First name Middle name(s) Last name

-5. Are you currently, or have you ever been, known by any name(s) other than your full legal name stated above, for example nicknames or names due to marriage?
+5. • • ave you ever been, known be by any name(s) other than your full legate changes due to marriage?
+1

+Yes No

 If yes, provide details.

-6. Telephone and e-mail address:

-Residential: () Mobile: Business: () E-mail:

-7. Provide all residential addresses for the past five years starting with your current residential address.

-Number, street, city, province, territory or state, country and postal/ZIP code From То MM YYYY MM YYYY

-8. If you are not a resident of Canada, you must have one address for service of process in Canada and provide the following information:

-Name of agent for service:

-Name of contact person:

-Address for service:
+6. Telephone number and email address: Residential: Mobile: ) Business: ) Email: 7.
+Provide all residential addresses for the past five years starting with your current residential address.
+Number, street, city, province, territory or state, To From country and postal/ZIP code MM YYYY YYYY MM 8.
+If you are not a resident of Canada, you must have one address for service of process in Canada and provide the following information: Name of agent for service: Name of contact person: Address for service: Telephone: 9.
+Date and place of birth: Place of birth Date of birth

-Telephone:

-9. Date and place of birth:

-Γ Date of birth Place of birth MM DD YYYY City Province/Territory/State Count Country

-- 10. Country of citizenship: - 11.
-Are you currently or have you ever been registered or licensed in any capacity with any Canadian securities regulatory authority or regulator, or with any other professional or regulatory entity?

-If yes, provide your licence/ registration type, name of the entity, and the start date and ending date, if applicable:

-- 12. Have you ever been dismissed for cause by an employer from a position following allegations that you: - (a) violated any statutes, regulations, rules or standards of conduct; - (b) failed to appropriately supervise compliance with any statutes, regulations, rules or standards of conduct; or - (c) committed fraud or the wrongful taking of property, including theft?

-If yes, provide complete details in an attachment signed and dated by the authorized individual certifying this form, including the circumstances, relevant dates, names of the parties involved and final disposition, if known.
-Consider all time periods.

-CRIMINAL DISCLOSURE
+City

+Province/Territory/State

+Country

+YYYY

-- 13. Have you ever been found guilty, pleaded no contest to, or been granted an absolute or conditional discharge from: - (a) a summary conviction or indictable offence under the Criminal Code (R.S.C., 1985, c.
-C-46) (Canada), - (b) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction, - (c) a misdemeanour or felony under the criminal legislation of the United States of America, or any state or territory therein, or - (d) an offence under the criminal legislation of any other foreign jurisdiction.
+10. Country of citizenship: .
+Are you currently or have you ever been registered or licensed in any capacity with any Canadian securities regulatory authority or regulator?
+Yes $\square$ No $\square$ If yes, provide your licence or registration type, the securities regulatory authority or regulator and the start date and ending date, if applicable: 12.
+Have you ever been dismissed for cause by an employer from a position following allegations that you: (a) violated any statutes, regulations, rules or standards of conduct,(b) failed to appropriately supervise compliance with any statutes, regulations, rules or standards of conduct, or(c) committed fraud or the wrongful taking of property, including, for greater certainty, theft?
+Yes If yes, provide all relevant details in an attachment signed and dated by the authorized individual certifying this form that includes the circumstances, relevant dates, names of the parties involved and final disposition, if a final disposition has been made.
+CRIMINAL DISCLOSURE 13.
+Have you ever been found guilty, pleaded no contest to, or been granted an absolute or conditional discharge from (a) a summary conviction or indictable offence under the Criminal Code, (b) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction, (c) a misdemeanour or felony under the criminal legislation of the United States o America, or any state or territory therein, or (d) an offence under the criminal legislation of any other foreign jurisdiction?
+Yes

-If yes, provide complete details in an attachment signed and dated by the authorized individual certifying this form, including the circumstances, relevant dates, names of the parties involved and final disposition, if known.
-Consider all time periods.
+If yes, provide all relevant details in an attachment signed and dated by the authorized individual certifying this form that includes the circumstances, relevant dates, names of the parties involved and final disposition, if a final disposition has been made.

-Instructions: A quasi-criminal offence includes offences under the Income Tax Act (R.S.C.
-1985, c.
-1 (5th Suppl.)), the Immigration and Refugee Protection Act (R.S.C., 2001, c.
-27) or the tax, immigration, drugs, firearms, money laundering or securities legislation of any province or territory of Canada or foreign jurisdiction.
+Instructions: A quasi-criminal offence includes an offence under the Income Tax Act (Canada), the Immigration and Refugee Protection Act (Canada) or the tax, immigration, drugs, firearms, money laundering or securities legislation of any province or territory of Canada or of a foreign jurisdiction.